raspberrypilearning/weather-station-dashboard/worksheet.md

 1. To start off with, you can choose `air_pressure`, and then use a `say for 2 secs` block (selected from `Looks`) so that the cat will tell you the air pressure at the Weather Station:

 	![](images/cat-final.png)

+1. If nothing happens, go back to the terminal and check the output of the `interfaces.py` script.
+It might be displaying the message `Station data not found.
+Please choose another ID`.
+If this is the case, then choose another id from the [list of stations](stations.txt).

 ## Playing around with the sensors

 Have a play around with different sensor values to see what they do, and what readings they produce.
 If you like, you could use `join` blocks to also get the cat to tell you more than one sensor value: